BetterThanTomorrow/calva/docs/site/connect-sequences.md

     "calva.autoConnectRepl": true,
 ```

-The `calva.autoConnectRepl` config makes Calva, at project open, look for the nRepl port file and automatically connect the repl if the file exists.
-Meaning you can leave the app running when you close the project in VS Code, and Calva will reconnect when you open the project again.
-(Or maybe you just need to reload the VS Code window, and not loose the REPL state.)
+The `calva.autoConnectRepl`, when set to `true`, makes Calva, at project open, look for the nRepl port file and automatically connect the repl if the file exists.
+Therefore, you can leave the app running when you close the project in VS Code, and Calva will reconnect when you open the project again.
+(Alternatively, maybe you just need to reload the VS Code window and not lose the REPL state.)

 ### Minimal menus with full stack deps.edn and Figwheel Main REPLs